wizeline/restfulhooks-php/PROPOSAL.md

 ## PHP

 This project aims to be a PHP implementation of the pattern.
-There are already implementations in other languages/web frameworks like Python/Django, RoR, or Sails in Node.
+There are already implementations in other languages/web frameworks like Python/Django, RoR and Sails or Feathers in Node.

 ## Minimum Implementation
 According to the documentation, this is the minimum viable implementation: